 “Before each event, we always send some sort of event supplies—this could be wine for a tasting, painting materials for a class, or ingredients for a cooking class.
 We also send emails introducing everyone, asking ice breaker questions, and allowing registrants to connect on LinkedIn.
 This gives everyone a chance to get to know one another before the event.”

-In the age of Zoom-fatigue, successful event promotion is tough.
+In the age of Zoom-fatigue, successful virtual event promotion is tough.

 Field marketing experts like Alex know just how hard it can be: “Driving registration for events can be a challenge!
 Another hour staring at a screen?
 It's hard to promote,” she says.